webleon/ASUS-X299-Hackintosh/Personal EFI/README.md

 ### Workarounds
 After some troubleshooting, I found that keeping a video open in the background seems to prevent kernel panics.
 The video does not have to be continuously playing so I just had a small video clip set to open on login.

-The better workaround I found was to do a device spoof to a 5500XT with WEG+agdpmod=pikera flags.
-WEG+agdpmod=pikera isn't required on SMBIOS MacPro7,1 but have it enabled just in case.
+The better workaround I found was to do a device spoof to a 5500XT.

 | Key | Class | Value |
 | :--- | :--- | :--- |